-David Briskin is chief executive of Sass & Bide, a position he has held since 2009, when he invested in the company with proceeds from the sale of Mimco, an Australian accessories brand he founded and ran with his former wife.
+David Briskin was the chief executive of Sass & Bide between 2009 and 2014, assuming the position when he invested in the company with proceeds from the sale of Mimco, an Australian accessories brand he founded and ran with his former wife.

-In 2011, Briskin was instrumental in arranging for a 65 stake of Sass & Bide to be sold to the Australian department store chain Myer for $42 million.
+Briskin was instrumental in arranging for a 65 percent stake of Sass & Bide to be sold to the Australian department store chain Myer for $42 million in 2011.
 He became executive chairman of the company in 2013, when Myer took full control of the brand for another $30 million.

 In February 2014, David became a shareholder in and Director of M.J.
 Bale, one of Australia’s leading designer menswear brands, and is a shareholder and strategic advisor to Maiyet, a New York-based fashion brand that works with artisans from across the globe to foster sustainable businesses.
 In 2017, he was appointed chairman of the Virgin Australia Melbourne Fashion Festival, which saw a record 444,000 visitors the previous year, and is also a guest lecturer for Monash University's MBA Programme.